-A channel manager system reaches online distribution agents to sell hotel rooms to guests all around the planet.
-The only effective way to avoid overbooking is to use a well-performing channel manager system.
+A channel manager reaches online distribution agents to sell hotel rooms to guests all around the planet.
+The only effective way to avoid overbooking is to use a well-performing channel manager.
 Which is basically a software that helps you to distribute your rates, availability and synchronize bookings with the online sales channels.
 These are your hotel’s website’s booking engine, online travel agencies, such as Expedia or booking.com, wholesalers, Global Distribution Systems (such as Amadeus) and metasearch engines.
 (Who would have even thought that you need to be integrated with so many different online sales channels?
 Read more about metasearch here.)

 Nowadays most of the channel manager systems (CMS) are cloud-based, very few are not.
 Being cloud-based has its benefits, read about it here.

 Online Travel Agencies generate about 95% of all online bookings, so if you are not using any channel manager ou can easily lose bookings from these platforms or even your own booking engine not to mention end up being overbooked.
 The reason for this is that bookings are coming 24/7, but your staff possibly has limited working hours and limited capability to constantly update your availability.
 Systems work 24/7, most of them without a human touch.

 It’s important that you have a fast, two-way integration with online sales channels, so once someone booked your last room in Expedia, your channel manager does not only receive the information but sends back the updated inventory to the other online sales channels.
 This way you’ll not end up with someone booking the same room 5 minutes later on Booking.com.
 If a CMS does not have real-time connectivity (meaning that data is exchanged within seconds) then you can still lose out or end up overbooked.